junhochoi/base-drafts/draft-ietf-quic-transport.md

   the most recent frame for a scope is lost, but only while the endpoint is blocked on the corresponding limit.
 These frames always include the limit that is causing blocking at the time that they are transmitted.

+* The current desired acknowledgement frequency is sent in ACK_FREQUENCY frames.
+  An updated value is sent in an ACK_FREQUENCY frame if the packet containing the most recently sent ACK_FREQUENCY frame is declared lost, or when the endpoint decides to update the value.
+Care should be taken to avoid updating this value and sending ACK_FREQUENCY frames more than once per round-trip time.

 * A liveness or path validation check using PATH_CHALLENGE frames is sent periodically until a matching PATH_RESPONSE frame is received or until there